- Platform expand_more

 By centralizing all content in one location, the Collective has improved collaboration between DNDi’s offices and remote teams.
 DK shared, “Remote working is essential to the nature of our work in global health and DAM software supports that well.
 It also keeps teams connected, enabling us to continue to share with the world stories that need to be told.”

-With improved access to content and enhanced collaboration, the Collective has helped DNDi improve the overall quality of their creative work.
-“Whether we’re creating a brochure or trying to find a video, the Widen Collective has really bolstered our story-telling.
-Even when sharing photos with partners and journalists, our DAM solution has equipped us to disseminate assets in a quick, secure way, resulting in higher quality content,” said DK.
+With streamlined access to approved content, the Collective has helped DNDi improve the overall quality and consistency of their creative work.
+DK shared, “Whether we’re creating a brochure or trying to find a video, Widen has really bolstered our storytelling.
+Even when sharing photos with partners and journalists, our DAM solution has equipped us to disseminate assets in a quick, secure way, resulting in higher quality content.